Pericardial fluid Gram stain

 How the Test is Performed

 The skin of the chest is cleaned with antibacterial soap.
-The doctor then inserts a small needle into the chest between the ribs and into the pericardium.
+Your doctor (usually a cardiologist or radiologist) then inserts a small needle into the chest between the ribs and into the pericardium.
 A small amount of fluid is taken out.

 You may have an ECG and chest x-ray after the procedure.
 Sometimes, the pericardial fluid is taken during open heart surgery.

 A drop of the pericardial fluid is spread in a very thin layer on a microscope slide.
 This is called a smear.
-A series of special stains are applied to the sample.
-This is called a Gram stain.
-A laboratory specialist looks at the stained slide under the microscope, checking for the presence of bacteria.
+The specimen is stained with crystal violet stain and goes through more processing before it is examined under the microscope for bacteria.

 How to Prepare for the Test